Sample Out-Of-Sample Inference Based on Wasserstein Distance

+\textbf{B)} Second, we discuss various extensions that we believe are natural to study in order to define DRO optimal transport cost functions.
+These include implicit DRO\ formulations and plug-in estimators.
+We illustrate the extensions in the empirical result section (Section \ref{Section_Applications}).
+For example, writing $\theta_{\ast}=\left( \gamma_{\ast},v_{\ast}\right) $ we develop the asymptotic distribution of $R_{n}^{W}\left( \gamma_{\ast},\bar{v}_{n}\right) $, where $\bar{v}_{n}$ is a suitable consistent plug-in estimator for $v_{\ast}$ as $n\rightarrow\infty$ ; see Corollary \ref{SOSGeneralExplicitPlugIn}.
+The construction of $\bar{v}_{n}$ may be based on standard empirical estimators.
+This extension may be used in the context of stochastic optimization with constraints, as illustrated in Section \ref{Section_Applications}.

-The theory that we develop in this paper parallels the main fundamental results obtained in the context of Empirical Likelihood (EL), introduced by Art Owen in (\citeauthor{owen_empirical_1988} (\citeyear{owen_empirical_1988}), \citeauthor{owen_empirical_1990} (\citeyear{owen_empirical_1990}) and \citeauthor{owen_empirical_2001} (\citeyear{owen_empirical_2001})).
-In fact, as the reader might appreciate, we borrow a great deal of inspiration from the EL inference paradigm (and its extensions based on divergence criteria, rather than the likelihood function, \citeauthor{owen_empirical_2001} (\citeyear{owen_empirical_2001})).
-There are, however, several important characteristics of our framework that, we believe, add significant value to the non-parametric inference literature.
+The theory that we develop in this paper parallels the main fundamental results obtained in the context of Empirical Likelihood (EL), introduced by Art Owen in \cite{owen_empirical_1988,owen_empirical_1990,owen_empirical_2001} .
+In fact, the construction of the function $R_{n}^{W}\left( \cdot\right)$ borrows a great deal of inspiration from the empirical likelihood profile function and its extensions based on divergence criteria, rather than the likelihood function (see \cite{owen_empirical_2001}), and also see \cite{bayraksan2015data} for a comprehensive review of divergence-based distributional uncertainty sets in optimization, many of which are amenable to EL-based analysis.
+There are, however, several important features of our framework that, we believe, add significant value to the non-parametric inference literature.

-First, from a conceptual standpoint, the EL framework restricts the support of the outcomes only to the observed empirical sample and, therefore, there is no reason to expect particularly good out of sample performance of estimates based on EL, for example, in settings similar to the stress testing exercise discussed earlier.
-In fact, the potentially out-of-sample problems which arise from using divergence criteria for data-driven distributional robust optimization (closely related to EL) are noted in the stochastic optimization literature, see \citeauthor{esfahani_data-driven_2015} (\citeyear{esfahani_data-driven_2015}); see also \citeauthor{wang_likelihood_2009} (\citeyear{wang_likelihood_2009}) and \citeauthor{ben-tal_robust_2013} (\citeyear{ben-tal_robust_2013}), for related work.
+Before we discuss these features, we want to emphasize that our motivation is not to disprove the appropriateness of divergence approaches.
+The DRO community is actively investigating the advantages of various choices of uncertainty sets.
+Our discussion should be seen as a step in this direction.
+The most likely picture to eventually emerge is that divergence and Wasserstein approaches complement each other depending on issues such as convenience and tractability.
+For the purpose of using out-of-sample scenarios to inform the uncertainty set, we believe the Wasserstein distance is a natural choice, as we shall explain.